Willson Contreras Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 20th in baseball in home runs surrendered (141 total, 1.2 per game).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (143 total, 1.2 per game).

-- Coleman will make his first start of the season for the Royals.
+- Ragans (3-3 with a 3.86 ERA and 46 strikeouts in 42 2/3 innings pitched) gets the start for the Royals, his fourth of the season.

-- The 26-year-old righty pitched in relief in his most recent outing this season, one of 17 appearances so far.
+- The left-hander's last appearance was on Monday against the Boston Red Sox, when he threw 6 2/3 innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.